I want to talk about dreams.

 If you didn’t pass the July exam, your dreams of the world acknowledging your genius and being paid for it currently lie shattered at your feet.

-But you actually have an advantage over first-time takers because you survived to tell the tale.
-I don’t believe repeaters are doomed to fail.
+But I don’t believe repeaters are doomed to fail.
+You actually have an advantage over first-time takers because you survived to tell the tale.

 That said, where do you go from here to clean up the mess?

 Like I said, your dream doesn’t have to change, but HOW you get there might have to.
 What didn’t work for you before isn’t going to suddenly work now.
 It’s time to change the variables.

 Here’s your exercise for today:

 1. What was your approach last time?
 Think about what you did every day:

 - Were you clear on what to do on any given day?

 - What kind of resources did you use?

 - How did you feel every day?